mnekx/mnekx/README.md

 ### Hello there, I'm Chambuya :wave:
 -->

 :telescope: I’m on the roadmap to becoming a full-stack software developer, at [Microverse inc](https://www.microverse.org/).
-My passion lies in coming up with great ideas and building something out of those ideas, as well as translating people's ideas into tangible solutions
+My passion lies in helping companies serve customers and improve customer experience through Software Applications.

 - 🔭 I’m currently working and studying @microverseinc.
 Stay tuned!
 - 👯 I’m looking to collaborate on projects solving customer problems.